Ectomycorrhizal extramatrical mycelium: Mycelial networks

-The presence of long-distance extramatrical hyphae may affect forest health via the formation of common mycelial networks, in which hyphal connections form between plant hosts and can facilitate the transfer of carbon and nutrients between hosts.
+Beyond facilitating nutrient transfer, CMNs have several other functions including compound signaling and plant-plant communication.
+CMNs transfer warning signs of pathogen attacks between plants and allow newly developed roots to quickly become colonized by a fully functioning fungal mycelium.
+CMNs connect many plants and stress-induced signals are transferred from the stress-inflicted plant to others, activating defense-related responses.
+These warning signals originate from the plant itself and proceed to the roots of the plant.
+From the roots, the signals enter the mycorrhizal fungi and travel through the network to relay warnings to other plants connected to the network.
 Mycelial networks may also be responsible for facilitating the transport of allelopathic chemicals from the supplying plant directly to the rhizosphere of other plants.
 Ectomycorrhizal fungi increase primary production in host plants, with multi trophic effects.
-In this way, extramatrical mycelium is important to the maintenance of soil food webs, supplying a significant nutritive source to invertebrates and microorganisms.
+In this way, extramatrical mycelium is important to the maintenance of soil food webs, supplying a significant nutritive source to invertebrates and microorganisms as well as overall plant competition and diversity.